 So, at the end of 2011, the complete book series – Super Baby & Ted and the Cotsville Kids – was published.
 Hooray, mission accomplished!

-A lot of years went by and a lot of time and money was spent to make all of this come to fruition but Jennifer never gave up on her ‘dream’.
+A lot of years went by and a lot of time was spent to make all of this come to fruition but Jennifer never gave up on her ‘dream’.
 She is excited about what the future holds for all the cute and adorable characters who are part of the Cotsville community.

 So now you know how Super Baby and Ted and their friends were created.
 We hope you will visit our website regularly for updates and news on what is happening in Cotsville Town.